1. What kind of program is the DOE Scholars Program? What is its purpose?

 A list of disciplines is available on this website.

 A participant must be a U.S. citizen, at least 16 years of age (no exceptions), and an undergraduate student, graduate student, or a post-graduate.
 Exceptions may be made on academic status on a case-by-case basis for summer appointments only.
 This is an equal opportunity program open to all qualified individuals without regard to race, color, age, sex, religion, national origin, mental or physical disability, genetic information, sexual orientation or covered veteran’s status.
+Veterans are given Veterans preference with the Federal Energy Management Program which places interns at federal agencies in the Washington, D.C. area.

 No, only U.S. citizens are eligible for this program.
 No exceptions are allowed and proof of citizenship is required upon selection.